-Water-based activities for babies are likely to involve a lot of splashing around so it’s important that babies are comfortable with having water over their head and face.
-You can easily do this gently during bath-time by pouring small amounts over their head and face.
+Water-based activities for babies are likely to involve a lot of splashing around so it’s important that babies are comfortable with having water over their heads and face.
+You can easily do this gently during bath time by pouring small amounts over their head and faces.
 Make sure the water is lukewarm to avoid causing any shock.
-Babies will normally not enjoy this to start with but if it’s introduced in daily washing then it will quickly become routine.
+Babies will normally not enjoy this to start with, but if it’s introduced in daily washing, it will quickly become routine.

 - Bathe with baby

 Bathing with your baby yourself can be a great way to introduce your baby to water whilst providing a level of comfort.
 With older babies and toddlers, you can do this by having them sit up in the shower with you.
 In the bath, your baby can be rested on your shins, on their tummy, facing towards you.
 You can then raise and lower them out of the water whilst they maintain eye contact with you.